 Freedom from Anxious Thoughts and Feelings: A Two-Step Mindfulness Approach for Moving Beyond Fear and Worry

-Dr. Symington previewed his forthcoming new book Freedom from Anxious Thoughts and Feelings: A Two-Step Mindfulness Approach for Moving Beyond Fear and Worry.
+Dr. Scott Symington previewed his forthcoming new book Freedom from Anxious Thoughts and Feelings: A Two-Step Mindfulness Approach for Moving Beyond Fear and Worry.
 He discussed specific steps that can help us break free from our worries, address the challenges we face more effectively, and live more fully.
-Along the way presented a ground breaking new tool called the Two Screen Method.
+Along the way he presented a ground breaking new tool called the Two Screen Method.

 Most of us are prone to worry.
 We have real problems that require our attention; there are times when we need to engage in serious problem solving.
 But for most of us, there are also times when we slip from problem solving into useless, unproductive worrying.
 Dr. Symington’s presentation was designed to help us spot the shift from productive problem solving to worry early, when it is easier to do something about it, and to provide us with tools to help us let go of the worries and turn our attention towards the more life-giving aspects of our lives.